Focusing starts with the familiar experience of feeling something in your body that is about what is going on in your life.

 In a one-to-one session, you are guided through Focusing.
 You don’t have to know the process.
 We take you through it, with respectful and compassionate suggestions.
 You can expect to feel deeply understood, with your concerns and your goals at the center of the work.

 It’s possible that just one session can bring relief and insight.
-We offer sessions at every price range, from free (with a trainee) to $185 (with Ann Weiser Cornell).
+We offer sessions at 2 price points, from free (with a trainee) to $225 (with Ann Weiser Cornell).

 The Focusing process was developed by award-winning psychologist and philosopher Eugene Gendlin out of research into successful psychotherapy and his philosophy of the implicit.
 His best-selling book, Focusing was first published in 1978.
 Since then, Focusing has spread all around the world as a process used to enhance people’s lives in countless ways.